cyrraz/plothist/docs/basics/variable_registry.rst

 Remove parameters
 -----------------

-To remove a parameter from the plotting informations, you can use the ``remove_variable_registry_parameters`` function:
+To remove a parameter from the plotting information, you can use the ``remove_variable_registry_parameters`` function:

 .. code-block:: python